protieusz/Forever-1-Keyboard-PICO-Version/README.md

 Part of the design was assisted by policum, the designer for GRIN QUERN which the Forever-1 is inspired from.

 Update Aug 30, 2023: PCB from PCBWay has arrived.
-Keyboard has been assembled except for the case and waiting for the nylon knob print from JLCPCB.
+Keyboard has been assembled except for the case and waiting for the nylon knob print.

 This design will be close source for now.
 It might be release in the future.